arrow_upward arrow_upward

 5. Flood Map and Environmental Assessment: Check the relevant flood maps and conduct an environmental assessment if necessary.
 This will help you evaluate the property’s susceptibility to flooding or other environmental risks.

-6. Professional Advice: Seek advice from professionals such as lawyers, conveyancers, and property inspectors to ensure you understand all legal and technical aspects of the property.
+6. Professional Advice: Seek advice from professionals such as lawyers, conveyancers and property inspectors to ensure you understand all legal and technical aspects of the property and its boundaries.

-By conducting due diligence, you minimize the risk of unexpected surprises and make an informed decision about the property purchase.
+By conducting due diligence, you minimise the risk of unexpected surprises and make an informed decision about the property purchase.

 The Importance of Flood Maps and Bush Fire Threat Awareness